solmazfs/personal-portfolio/README.md

 solmazfs.github.io

-The source code of this website is under the Mit License, assets and text content are under the BY-NC-SA4.0 License.
+The source code of this website is under the MIT License, assets and text content are under the BY-NC-SA4.0 License.
 > #Portfolio, #Blog